 Christmas at Château Vaux-le-Vicomte

 The chateau is the largest in France and the inspiration behind the Palace of Versailles.
-It is unique in that the building, grounds and interiors all come from the same period.
-It was built by Nicolas Fouquet, the then Superintendent of Finances for the King of France, who brought together for the first time three masters of their art; gardener André Le Nôtre, architect Louis Le Vau, and painter and decorator Charles Le Brun.
+Built by Nicolas Fouquet, the Superintendent of Finances for the King of France, it’s unique in that the building, grounds and interiors all come from the same period.
+He brought together for the first time three masters of their art; gardener André Le Nôtre, architect Louis Le Vau, and painter and decorator Charles Le Brun.
 Together they created a masterpiece where each element blends perfectly to create the whole, inspiring countless grand designs across Europe throughout the next century and beyond.

 Sadly, in 1661, when Fouquet held a lavish party to celebrate the completion of the chateau, the King stormed out in a jealous rage.
 Fouquet’s enemies wrongly accused him of embezzling millions to finance the chateau.
 Just a few weeks later, Fouquet was arrested by d’Artagnan, captain of the Musketeers.
-Though innocent, Fouquet was sentenced to life in imprisonment where he died in 1680.
+Though innocent, Fouquet was sentenced to life.
+He died in prison in 1680.

 Vaux-le-Vicomte Celebrates Christmas